 The next one will talk about is harvesting tax losses.
 We are in a scenario where there’s been a big market drop recently.
 The drop may have created some investments in the portfolio that the purchase price of the stock was higher than where the stock is trading at now.
 This is called an unrealized loss.
 Harvesting that loss means that you would sell the investment and purchase a different one with the proceeds.
 Once you sell the investment you can use the amount of the loss as a deduction on your tax return (or to offset any capital gains tax that you might owe).
 The IRS allows you to take a deduction of up to $3000 in losses per year.

 If your losses are more than 3000 you can use them the next year, or carry them forward as many years into the future as you would like.

-A couple of things to note about harvesting tax losses
+Here are a couple of things to note about harvesting tax losses:

 - Being able to harvest tax losses is only applicable in retirement accounts.
 In your IRA’s or 401k’s it doesn’t matter because you are deferring having to pay tax in that account anyway.

 - The losses you have to sell any of the investment that you have a loss that you want to harvest has to be sold by December 31st.
 It is not an April 15th tax deadline it is a calendar year deadline.